 The Council is supporting the process of regeneration to put Paisley back on the map and recognises that the town centre is at the heart of this.
-Leading Paisley's bid to become UK City of Culture in 2021, there are a number of key buildings being regenerated to provide the platform for activity the Russell Institute and the Arnotts building are being brought back into active use, plans are well advanced for major improvements to Paisley Museum and the Museum Store and a number of other key buildings are under consideration for investment (the former TA building, Coats Memorial Church and the former Liberal Club).
+Leading Paisley's bid to become UK City of Culture in 2021, there are a number of key buildings being regenerated to provide the platform for activity the Russell Institute and the Arnotts building are being brought back into active use, plans are well advanced for major improvements to Paisley Museum and the Museum Store and a number of other key buildings are under consideration for investment.
 Resources are aligned to deliver current regeneration initiatives and future project resources will be identified and secured as projects develop.
-The recent and current regeneration activity in the town centre is summarised in Appendix 1: Regeneration Activity, Platform for Change.
+The recent and current regeneration activity in the town centre is summarised in Appendix 1: Regeneration Activity-platform for change.